Azure-Samples/iot-edge-complementary-code/csharp/cloud/README.md

 When you deploy your function to your Azure Functions App service, environment variables, including connection strings, are configured as [Azure Functions applications settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob) in the Azure Portal.
 Azure Functions application settings are encrypted, stored and managed by the Azure App Service platform, which hosts Azure Functions.

 When running Azure Functions in your local development environment with the Azure Functions Core Tools, environment variables are set in a special development-only settings file, *local.settings.json*.
 Since this file contains secrets, it should always be excluded from source control.
 Therefore, it is included in *.gitignore* in this sample repo.
-A template *local.settings.json.temp* is provided as a template, which can be renamed to *local.settings.json*.
+A template *local.settings.json.temp* is provided as a template, which can be copied and/or renamed to *local.settings.json*.
 After renaming, update the *AzureWebJobsStorage* and *OutputBlobConnectionString* values to either the Emulator connection string or the connection string for the Azure Storage account you created during the prerequisite step.
 Update the *IoTHubEventHubEndpoint* to value you copied earlier in this section.

 > **Note:** The Visual Studio Code Azure Functions extension can optionally publish your *local.settings.json* values to your Azure Function App after you deploy, using the instructions in [Publish application settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code#publish-application-settings).
 However, be sure not to publish application settings which use the Azure Storage Emulator.
 The Azure Storage Emulator setting (*UseDevelopmentStorage=true*) will cause an error when your function executes in your Azure Function App.
 Also, you will get a warning that there is already a *AzureWebJobsStorage* setting that was setup as part of the Azure Function App creation.
 If you use different Azure Storage account for local development and your Azure Function App, each will maintain their own cursor reading messages from your Azure IoT Hub.